 Designing and Building with Chemical Sensitivity in Mind

 Most design projects begin by drafting and prioritizing the client’s wish list.
-At the top of the list you will typically find more storage, better lighting, updated finishes, etc. However, when a Homeowner has Multiple Chemical Sensitivities (MCS), the priorities change with indoor air quality and chemical free maintenance hitting the top of the list.
+At the top of the list you will typically find more storage, updated finishes, etc. However, when a homeowner has Multiple Chemical Sensitivities (MCS), the priorities change with indoor air quality and chemical free maintenance hitting the top of the list.

 Asthma sufferers or people with severe chemical sensitivities often design and build their own houses with some of these specifications in mind.